terraform-redhat/terraform-provider-rhcs/examples/create_rosa_cluster/create_rosa_sts_cluster/classic_sts/account_roles/README.md

-# Account-Wide IAM Roles
+# Account-wide IAM roles

 Prior to creating a ROSA STS cluster, you must create the required account-wide roles and policies.
 For more information, see [Account-wide IAM role and policy reference](https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws/4/html/introduction_to_rosa/rosa-sts-about-iam-resources#rosa-sts-account-wide-roles-and-policies_rosa-sts-about-iam-resources) in the Red Hat Customer Portal.

 ## Prerequisites

 * You have an AWS account.
-* You have installed the latest version ROSA CLI (`rosa`)
+* You have installed the latest version of the ROSA command-line interface (CLI) (`rosa`).
-* You must have an offline OCM token.
+* You have an offline OpenShift Cluster Manager token.
 This token can be generated in the [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/token).
 * You have installed Terraform.
-See the [Hashicorp Terraform page](https://developer.hashicorp.com/terraform/downloads) for the latest version.
+See the [Terraform page](https://developer.hashicorp.com/terraform/downloads) for the latest version.

 ## Account-wide IAM role creation

-1. To run the `terraform apply` you need to set up some variables.
+1. To run `terraform apply` you need to set up some variables.
 This guide uses environmental variables.
 For more on Terraform variables, see [Managing Variables](https://developer.hashicorp.com/terraform/enterprise/workspaces/variables/managing-variables) in the Terraform documentation.

    Run the following commands to export your variables.
 Provide your values in lieu of the brackets.
 Note that any values declared in the `variables.tf` are the default values if you do not export a superseding value.

-    1. Your account role prefix prepends to all of your created roles.
+    1. Your account-role prefix prepends to all of your created roles.
 This value cannot end with a hyphen (-).
         ```
         export TF_VAR_account_role_prefix=<account_role_prefix>
         ```
-    2. This variable should be your full [OCM offline token](https://console.redhat.com/openshift/token) that you generated in the prerequisites.
+    2. This variable should be your full [OpenShift Cluster Manager offline token](https://console.redhat.com/openshift/token) that you generated in the prerequisites.
         ```
         export TF_VAR_token=<ocm_offline_token>
         ```
-    3. This value should always point to `https://api.openshift.com` (unless you're a Red Hat engineer and you know of a different one ;) ).
+    3. This value should always point to `https://api.openshift.com`.
         ```
         export TF_VAR_url=https://api.openshift.com
         ```